 More from Mariana Karkoutly

-How can one bring people from different backgrounds to participate politically in order to best advocate for their rights?
+How can we bring people from different backgrounds to participate politically and best advocate for their rights?

 Announcing the 2018 Humanity in Action Fellows